m-ender/retina/README.md

 ### Replace Mode

 Replace mode does what it says on the tin: it replaces all matches of the regex in the input with the replacement string, and prints the result.
-However, Replace mode comes with one nifty option:
+However, Replace mode comes with very important options:

 - `+`: Repeatedly apply the regex replacement until the regex doesn't match any more.
 This option makes Retina [Turing-complete](http://en.wikipedia.org/wiki/Turing_completeness) (see below for details).
 - `?`: Only in conjunction with `+`, print all the intermediate results of the loop, each on its own line.